joelorzet/countries-client/README.md

   npm run start
 ```

-You also gonna need to download the api-client
+You also gonna need to download the api-repository

 https://github.com/joelorzet/countries-api